 There are many that have left the church and Christianity.
 I’ve written on this before and probably will again (6 Reasons Why Millennials Aren’t Attracted to the Church), but that’s not what I want to focus on in this article.
-What I want to focus on is those that have left the church but NOT left Christianity.
-Because I think there is something important we need to grasp.
+What I want to focus on here is how we missed the point of what going to church is all about.

 Christians are called to live in community with each other.
 You cannot really get around that; the Bible talks about the importance of that a lot.
 However, the church has equated these passages to having perfect church attendance.
 But those two things are not the same.